rohinimuralidharan/dx_denovo/docs/containerization/helm/helm_update_deployment.md

-# Update deployment to a later version \| HCL Digital Experience
+# Update deployment to a later version

 This section shows how to update your HCL DX 9.5 Container Update CF197 and later deployment to a newer DX 9.5 Container Update release version.